Luk4x/todo-list/README.md

 # To-do List

 ## About
 To-do list created with HTML5, CSS3 and JavaScript.
-Application built in the event Missão Programador 5d by Rodolfo Mori.
+Application built in the event "Missão Programador 5D" with Professor <a href="https://www.linkedin.com/in/rodolfomori/" target="_blank">Rodolfo Mori<a>.
 It was one of the first applications I made, and I learned a lot about JavaScript and CSS, and how they and HTML work together on the web at the time.

 ## Result
 <p align="center">